justnonamenoname/lifeticle/readme.md

-Lifeticle - A Particle of Life
-The Theory of Consciousness
+Lifeticle - A Particle of Life (translate in progress) The Theory of Consciousness
 Part One: Survival (part two will be realeased soon)